FutureWorkshops/FWTClock/README.md

 ##Features

 FWTClock, when ticking, has its own queue and doesn't lock the main loop.
-You can choose between different oscillator mode: *mechanical, quartz and quartz with a small backward jump* as the Apple's one.
+You can choose between different oscillator mode (animations): *mechanical, quartz and quartz with a small backward jump*.
 FWTClock, the controller, exposes an FWTClockView, the view.
-The controller is in charge to calculate the right rotation tranforms for each single hand and to apply that with or without animation.
+The controller is in charge to calculate the right rotation tranforms for each single hand and to apply those with or without animation.
-The view is just a basic container for all the views needed for the UI: the background, the hands, … The view has two more properties to help you configure your clock instance:

-* **edgeInsets** use this property to resize and reposition the effective rectangle.
-* **subviewsMask** an integer bit mask that determines which of the clock subviews should be enabled

 This project is not yet ARC-ready.

-##How to use it: initializing
+##Initializing
-If you're happy with the default clock style you don't need to do much to init:
+You don't have to do much if you're happy with the default clock style:

 	self.clock = [[FWTClock alloc] init];
     self.clock.oscillatorType = FWTClockOscillatorTypeMechanical;